KBNLwikimedia/GLAMorousToHTML/README.md

 The base URL is defined (and can be adapted) in the *xml_base_url* variable in [setup.py](setup.py).

 ## Running the script yourself
-If you want to run this script your own Commons category and create HTML and Excel overviews for your own institution, you can clone/download the repo and run it on your own machine.
+If you want to run this script for your own Commons category and create HTML and Excel overviews for your own institution, you can clone/download the repo and run it on your own machine.
 You will need to make some simple adaptations to the existing code to make it work for the Commons category of your choice.
 These are:
 1) Adapt the [category_logo_dict.json](category_logo_dict.json) for your own needs, making sure the existing syntax is maintained.
     * If not yet available, make a new top level country key (similar to "Netherlands", "USA", "Norway" etc.) to include your country.